Uber reports more than 3,000 sexual assaults on 2018 rides

 Uber and competitor Lyft have faced a backlash for not doing enough to protect the safety of its riders and drivers.
 Dozens of women are suing Lyft, claiming the company should have done more to protect them from driver assaults.
 A Connecticut woman sued Uber last month, claiming she was sexually assaulted by her driver.

-Uber’s safety report is the first of its kind, the company said in a tweet.
+Uber’s safety report is the first of its kind, the company said.

 There were 107 deaths from crashes in 2017 and 2018, from 97 crashes reported to Uber.
 Uber says this represents about half of the national rate for fatal crashes.